 - Need: Include a description of need in the specific service area.
 Include rates of incidence, mortality, and screening in the service area compared to overall Texas rates.
-Describe barriers, plans to overcome these barriers, and the target population to be served. - Overall Project Strategy: Describe the project and how it will address the identified need.
-Clearly explain what the project is and what it will specifically do, including the services to be provided and the process/system for delivery of services and outreach to the targeted population. - Specific Goals: State specifically the overall goals of the proposed project; include the estimated overall numbers of people (public and/or professionals) to be reached and people (public and/or professionals) to be served. - Significance and Impact: Explain how the proposed project, if successful, will have a unique and major impact on cancer prevention and control for the population proposed to be served and for the State of Texas.
+Describe barriers, plans to overcome these barriers, and the priority population to be served. - Overall Project Strategy: Describe the project and how it will address the identified need.
+Clearly explain what the project is and what it will specifically do, including the services to be provided and the process/system for delivery of services and outreach to the priority population. - Specific Goals: State specifically the overall goals of the proposed project; include the estimated overall numbers of people (public and/or professionals) to be reached and people (public and/or professionals) to be served. - Significance and Impact: Explain how the proposed project, if successful, will have a unique and major impact on cancer prevention and control for the population proposed to be served and for the state of Texas.

-4.2.2.
+4.4.2.
 Goals and Objectives (download template)

 Goals and objectives must be completed for the initial funded project and for the proposed continuation/expansion project.
-Enter the goals and objectives for the initial funded project in the Goals and Objectives template form.
+Enter the goals and objectives for the initial funded project and progress made against each goal and objective in the Goals and Objectives template form.
+Provide an explanation if goals and objectives were not fully met.
+Include the number and type of each clinical, education, and navigation service delivered as well as the percent change from the initial baseline.
+If the baseline was 0, report against the baseline that was established during the initial project.

 Enter the goals and objectives for the proposed continuation/expansion project in the CARS text fields.
 List specific goals and measurable objectives for each year of the project.
-Baseline and results for the initial funded project and baseline and method(s) of measurement for the proposed continuation/expansion project are required.
+Baseline and method(s) of measurement for the proposed continuation/expansion project are required.
+Provide both raw numbers and percent changes for the baseline and target.
 Applicants must explain plans to establish baseline and describe method(s) of measurement in cases where it has not been defined.

-4.2.3.
+4.4.3.
 Project Timeline